Pulover/Class_LV_Rows/README.md

 No return value.

 ### Parameters
-* **Func:           Name of a user-defined function that should receive 2 parameters** - The name of the function being called and the Hwnd of the current set ListView.
+* **Func** - Name of a user-defined function that should receive 2 parameters** - The name of the function being called and the Hwnd of the current set ListView.

 ## Edit Functions
 Edit ListView rows.